A Nonlinear Dimensionality Reduction Framework Using Smooth Geodesics: Abstract

 \section{Abstract}

 Existing dimensionality reduction methods are adept at revealing hidden underlying manifolds arising from high-dimensional data and thereby producing a low-dimensional representation.
-However, the smoothness of the manifolds produced by classic techniques in the presence of noise is not guaranteed.
-In fact, the embedding generated using such non-smooth, noisy measurements may distort the geometry of the manifold and thereby produce an unfaithful embedding.
-Herein, we propose a framework for nonlinear dimensionality reduction that generates a manifold in terms of smooth geodesics that is designed to treat problems in which manifold measurements have been corrupted by noise.
-Our method generates a network structure for given high-dimensional data using a neighborhood search and then produces piecewise linear shortest paths that are defined as geodesics.
+However, the smoothness of the manifolds produced by classic techniques over sparse and noisy data is not guaranteed.
+In fact, the embedding generated using such data may distort the geometry of the manifold and thereby produce an unfaithful embedding.
+Herein, we propose a framework for nonlinear dimensionality reduction that generates a manifold in terms of smooth geodesics that is designed to treat problems in which manifold measurements are either sparse or corrupted by noise.
+Our method generates a network structure for given high-dimensional data using a nearest neighbors search and then produces piecewise linear shortest paths that are defined as geodesics.
 Then, we fit points in each geodesic by a smoothing spline to emphasize the smoothness.
-The robustness of this approach for noisy and sparse datasets is demonstrated by the implementation of the method on synthetic and real-world datasets.
+The robustness of this approach for sparse and noisy datasets is demonstrated by the implementation of the method on synthetic and real-world datasets.

 }

 \IEEEdisplaynontitleabstractindextext

 \ifCLASSOPTIONcompsoc \IEEEraisesectionheading{